Watch: Catholics Hold Vigil at Site of Torched Virgin Mary Statue in Boston

 The vandalism of the Virgin Mary statue is part of a recent uptick in attacks directed toward the Catholic faith.
 The 249-year-old San Gabriel Mission was engulfed in flames on July 11; the word “idol” was scrawled across a Virgin Mary statue at Cathedral Preparatory School and Seminary in Queens on July 10; and in Ocala, Florida, a man reportedly crashed his vehicle into the front doors of Queen of Peace Catholic Church before setting it on fire and causing significant damage, also on July 11.

-In Boston, police continue to investigate the statue arson but have yet to make an arrest of the unknown suspect, who they say lit plastic flowers on fire in the statue’s hands, which caused the burn marks on its upper surface.
+In Boston, police continue to investigate the statue arson, during which an unknown suspect lit plastic flowers on fire in the statue’s hands, causing the burn marks on its upper surface.

 Currie remarked to the crowd assembled around the statue that the attacks give rise to an opportunity for church members “to be an example in shining light of peace, hope, and love” for the country amid the destructive incidents, explaining that this response “is what Our Lady wants us to do.”